Ultrasound Physics and Instrumentation PG (10159.3)

 Access to the internet and Canvas site is essential.

-This unit may include online meetings in real time using the Blackboard Collaborate tool.
-Blackboard Collaborate provides a virtual classroom or meeting room where you can communicate in real time with your lecturer and other students.
+This unit involves online meetings in real time using the Virtual Room in your UCLearn teaching site.
+The Virtual Room provides a virtual classroom or meeting room where you can communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
-For more information and to test your computer, please visit the LearnOnline Student Help and click on the link to Blackboard Collaborate.
+For more information and to test your computer, please go to the Virtual Room in upir UCLearn site and 'Join Course Room'.
+This will trigger a tutorial to familiarise you with the functionality of the virtual room.

 Work placement, internships or practicums